ujjwal-kr/ip-upvote/README.md

 This works because of the fact that the IP address of a device changes after restarting.
 And hence the user is allowed to upvote multiple times which is worrying.

 ## My Project
 This project is built with GO and SQLite which I have never used together before for a demo app.
 Maybe I used them as I like to suffer.
-But I'm happy with the functionality tho.
+But I'm happy with the functionality.

 * My project is the clone of the exact same system but has much worse styles *because I suck at styling*
 * You can add items and vote for them once.